 Something I was not expecting is how difficult it can be to move a negotiation forward.
 Small details can become major sticking points and information can be difficult to extract.

-Again, patience and understanding is required as you build up enough trust to get beneath the surface.
+Again, patience and understanding are required as you build up enough trust to get beneath the surface.
 Business is conducted on a hieratical basis so be careful if you go above an individual’s head as this upsets the status quo.
 Also, when posing a solution, resist the temptation to automatically use people as a quick fix, as labour costs are cheaper, and persevere to introduce business efficiencies.

 When building sales teams, especially in Singapore, be sensitive to the diversity of faith and ethnicity.
 The majority of people are devout in their religious practices so be respectful.
 Also never underestimate the importance of family, in Asia, family always comes first and will trump everything else.
 Teams are naturally more collective than individual and it is considered very bad form to raise your voice or single an individual out for criticism.
 The concept of ‘face’ is an important one.
-In the Asian business culture any act which is deemed to have caused an individual to “lose face” (be embarrassed in front of others) will devastate your reputation.
+In the Asian business culture, any act which is deemed to have caused an individual to “lose face” (be embarrassed in front of others) will devastate your reputation.
 The fear of losing face also means that others do not like to criticise you in person.
-I recently had a face- to- face meeting with a client in China where no issues were raised.
+I recently had a face-to-face meeting with a client in China where no issues were raised.
 Upon returning to the office, I received an email from the same client detailing many areas where the client was not happy and felt our business was underperforming.

 It is important that you check that everyone understands deadlines, targets and what is expected.
 Sending an email directive and assuming everyone is on track is not enough.
 People may say they understand to avoid losing face, but when you probe further, there may be issues preventing delivery and you have to spend time teasing them out.
-This is a delicate procedure and one where patience and perseverance is called upon.
+This is a delicate procedure and one where patience and perseverance are called upon.

 Also, expect to be under pretty intense personal scrutiny.
 My rather florid Irish colouring is sometimes met with “You so red, lah!”
 It is also not unusual to be asked personal questions for instance, “How old are you?”
 “How much rent do you pay?”
 Have a few strategies in hand to deflect the comments without being rude.

 Watch your language, especially if you like to chat, which I do!
 Keep sentences short and to the point and avoid colloquialisms.
-I once asked if some costs were “in the ballpark” and was met by a quizzical look.
+I once asked if some costs were “in the ballpark” and were met by a quizzical look.
 Another thing to be aware of, especially on conference calls, is you may be met by periods of silence.
 Asian sentence structure often puts the verb at the end so it can take a little time for translation.
 Resist the temptation to butt in and instead give people time to respond.
 Be aware that not everybody will understand your accent so slow things down a little without raising your voice too loudly.

 In summary, conducting business in Asia is a phenomenal opportunity and one which will enrich your life and the life of your family in many ways.
 Yes, you have to adapt and will experience moments of bewilderment and dislocation but overall you will learn a great deal about the world and have more to offer when you return to your home country.
 Asia is a culturally diverse, noisy and colourful experience, at the forefront of innovation and technical development.
 It is worth persevering and delving below the surface to build real robust business relationships which will be mutually beneficial for the long term.